 Ethereum is the driving force behind the two popular token standards, namely ERC-721 (used for the creation of non-fungible tokens) and ERC-1155 (used for the creation of new semi-fungible tokens).
 So far, these two standards have formed the foundations for the majority of existing NFTs and it’s likely that the trend will continue.
-Moreover, Ethereum recently proposed another standard — EIP-2309.
-This is poised to allow for the more effective minting of NFTs, empowering users to mint as many tokens per single transaction as they wish to.
+Notably, the ERC-20 token is another crucial standard used for developing and issuing smart contracts on the Ethereum blockchain.

 To implement smart contracts, Ethereum makes use of Solidity, an object-oriented programming language created by the Ethereum team and compiled by the Ethereum Virtual Machine (EVM).
 The blockchain also features its own crypto called Ether (or ETH).
-As well as this, Ethereum hosts more than 460,000 token contracts that are predicated on its ERC-20 token standard.
-Some of the leading crypto projects include Tether (USDT), Basic Attention Token (BAT), USD Coin (USDC), ChainLink (LINK), and Dai (DAI).
+As well as this, Ethereum hosts more than 703,000 token contracts that are predicated on its ERC-20 token standard.

 The majority of the top NFT marketplaces with the biggest trading volumes have been created on Ethereum, the most prominent being OpenSea, Rarible, Nifty Gateway, KnownOrigin, SuperRare, and Decentraland.